openvinotoolkit/openvino/docs/install_guides/pypi-openvino-rt.md

 python -c "from openvino.inference_engine import IECore"
 ```

-If installation was successful, you will not see any error messages (no console output).
+You will not see any error messages if installation finished successfully.

 ## Troubleshooting